learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ### Line number and count

 Default settings like line number and color depend upon context.
 If output is terminal, these are on, but if output is redirected to file, another command, etc then they are turned off.
-Also, if only `stdin` is source of input, line number option won't turn on.
+Also, if `stdin` is the only source of input, line number option won't turn on.

 ```bash
 $ # -n will ensure line numbers are available for further processing